chiyodewa74/blog/content/portfolio.md

 **Improving Mental Health Literacy Among Young People Aged 11-15 in Jakarta, Bogor, Magelang – Indonesia: Co-Development and Feasibility Testing of Culturally-Appropriate, User-Centered Resource**, or in short **IMPeTuS** is a research project of University of Manchester, University of Liverpool, and Indonesia Health Ministry to understand mental health literacy of teens 11 to 15 y.o in Jakarta, Bogor, dan Magelang using media such as video games.

-This particular version of the game is specifically developed for UK audience.
+This particular version of the game is specifically **developed for UK audience**.

 {{< youtube aiS_8gLd1sc >}}

 - **Role:** Game Designer
 - **Responsibilities:**
-  - Designed most of the mechanics, characters, and skills.
-  - Conducted research on various similar games.
-  - Conducted monthly internal and external playtests to ensure game balance and iterate the design based on the playtest feedback.
-  - Developed and wrote most of the lore and the backstory.
+  - Researched various cultural aspects to convert IMPeTUs for UK audiences.
+  - Designed new mini-games designed specifically for newer chapters.
+  - Conducted collaboration with the University of Manchester and designed gameplay specifically for teens in the UK.

 {{< button href="https://arsanesia.com/project/impetus/" >}}Official Site{{< /button >}}
 {{< button href="https://drive.google.com/file/d/13JUBfhxGsq6A4Z3mHR6lq3hac0UJ2_CU/view?usp=sharing" >}}Design Document Sample{{< /button >}}